 -classpath argument to your

-scala command when you start the session.
+scala command when you start the session (i.e., at the REPL startup time).
 This example shows how to load and use my DateUtils.jar library:

 $ scala -cp DateUtils.jar scala> import com.alvinalexander.dateutils._ import com.alvinalexander.dateutils._ scala> DateUtils.getCurrentDate res0: String = Saturday, March 16